nipafx/nipafx.dev/content/articles/2016-02-08-comments-costs-benefits.md

 While they can not even come close to covering all the information mentioned above, they can be the second step on the journey to understanding (after the code itself of course).
 Context comments will reduce the amount of detective work and thus provide a benefit each time a developer tries to understand that unit of code.

-<contentimage slug="costs-benefits-comments"></contentimage>

 ## Conclusions

-Let's start with a conclusion that confirms what we already know: [Narrations](http://blog.codefx.org/techniques/documentation/taxonomy-comments#narrations) suck!
+Let's start with a conclusion that confirms what we already know: [Narrations](taxonomy-comments#narrations) suck!

 <pullquote>Narrations suck!</pullquote>